 Renny gave a soft amused sigh and went over to help his former commander, having watched Merlin fumble with the tie for about fifteen minutes.

 “I don’t know why you didn’t choose a clip-on bow tie,” the cheetah said as he easily fixed the tie, tucking the blood red, gold and black striped cloth into his friend’s jacket and patting him on the chest in an affectionate brotherly fashion.
 “Would have been loads easier.”

-“I hate bow ties, always have.”
-The groom muttered, turning away and looking at himself in the mirror, making minor adjustments to the rich black suit made by Arlanistadus of Alexandrius.
+“I hate bow ties the most, always have,” the groom muttered, turning away and looking at himself in the mirror, making minor adjustments to the rich black suit made by Arlanistadus of Alexandrius.
 The wolf steadfastly refused to wear a tuxedo and the much-dreaded bow tie, opting for a more comfortable, if as expensively-tailored suit.
 Merlin looked over his shoulder and smirked at his best man.
 “They look stupid on me.
 I’d rather have gone with no tie at all, but Sam looked as if I’d sprouted another head when I mentioned the idea to her.
 Thanks for the help.
 This looks lots better.”